yuffff/hauptseminar-cgv/README.txt

 tipps:
 1.when adding ref. , use unsrt style instead of ieee style .
-2.compile more than one time and ensure there is only one warning message to view the result file
+2.compile more than one time and ensure there is only one warning message to view the result file 3.each of us work in new branch for the review part of our paper

 status:
 some non-related files removed:) the email has been moved to issues